XcodeGhost: Modified files

 XcodeGhost also modified the linker to link the malicious files into the compiled app.
 This step is reported on the compiling log but not on the Xcode IDE.

-Both iOS and OS X apps are vulnerable to XcodeGhost.
+Both iOS and macOS apps are vulnerable to XcodeGhost.

 Deployment

 XcodeGhost compromised the CoreServices layer, which contains highly used features and frameworks used by the app.
 When a developer compiles their application with a compromised version of Xcode, the malicious CoreServices are automatically integrated into the app without the developer's knowledge.

 Then the malicious files will add extra code in UIWindow class and UIDevice class.
 The UIWindow class is "an object that manages and coordinates the views an app displays on a device screen".

 The UIDevice class provides a singleton instance representing the current device.
 From this instance the attacker can obtain information about the device such as assigned name, device model, and operating-system name and version.

 Behavior on infected devices

 Remote control security risks

 XcodeGhost can be remotely controlled via commands sent by an attacker from a Command and control server through HTTP.
 This data is encrypted using the DES algorithm in ECB mode.
 Not only is this encryption mode known to be weak, the encryption keys can also be found using reverse engineering.
 An attacker could perform a man in the middle attack and transmit fake HTTP traffic to the device (to open a dialog box or open specific app for example).